 KX has a fusible plug that in case of intevention, releases the fluid from the working circuit to a tank preventing leakages into the ambient.

 A steel body design suitable for underground mines is available.

 The fluid filling operation is quite easy and apart from some particular cases, it is not required to change the fluid during the test starting: the starting time can be optimized by changing on the externally adjustable valves.

 KX fluid coupling is very suitable for driving machines having large powers and inertia: typical applications are mills and belt conveyors

-They are also available certified according to directive 94/9/EC (Atex) covering all categories.
+Our turbo coupling series is also available certified according to directive 94/9/EC (Atex) covering all categories.